klamping/hands-on-visual-regression-testing/3-Gemini/1-install.md

 ## Gather your baseline

-Now that you have your tests, it’s time to gather your baseline.
+Now that you have your tests, it's time to gather your baseline.
 Save your test file as something like `styleguide.js`, then run your screenshot gather referencing that file:

 `gemini gather styleguide.js`

-You can see your screenshots in the ‘gemini’ folder in your project.
-Notice how despite two selectors being defined, it’s a single image.
-That’s because Gemini will capture whatever is needed in order to get both elements in the picture.
+You can see your screenshots in the ‘gemini' folder in your project.
+Notice how despite two selectors being defined, it's a single image.
+That's because Gemini will capture whatever is needed in order to get both elements in the picture.

 ## Run your validation

-Now that you’ve got your baseline, lets see if we can make out tests pass.
+Now that you've got your baseline, lets see if we can make out tests pass.
 Run the validation via:

 `gemini test styleguide.js`